Open Corner Sliding Doors

 Open corner sliding doors can create open, frameless corners and are the epitome of the indoor-outdoor design trend.
 KELLER minimal windows® can be easily designed to slide away from a meeting corner connection leaving no frame, or posts in its way.

 An open corner to a room or space gives a feeling of extreme openness, allowing designers to effectively push back two entire walls for even greater access to the outside.

-The open corner in Keller minimal windows® is created with male and female connector joints than can be engineered to connect at nearly any angle required for your project.
+The open corner in Keller minimal windows® is created with male and female connector joints that can be engineered to connect at nearly any angle required for your project.
 When closed the square aluminium frame at the connection seals effectively for full weather protection.

 A floating roof, seemingly defying the laws of gravity, coupled with the flush floor finishes of the minimal windows systems, can create a striking open appearance to even the smallest of extensions.

 An open corner detail can also work well on inverted corners, creating courtyard spaces with dynamic movement options from the internal areas to external areas.
 These are great for basement light wells or inner garden courtyards.
 These sliding doors can open on corners from 65 degrees to 177 degrees, as well as 90 degree corners.